Long Call Calculator

 Long Call Key Characteristics

-Maximum Profit: Theoretically unlimited (stock can rise indefinitely).
-Maximum Loss: Limited to premium paid.
-Breakeven: Strike Price + Premium.
-Best used when you are bullish on the stock and expect a significant move within the option's timeframe.
+Maximum Profit: Theoretically unlimited (the stock can rise indefinitely).
+Maximum Loss: Limited to the premium paid.
+Breakeven at expiration: Strike Price + Premium.
+Direction: Bullish — you need the stock to rise meaningfully before the option expires.

 Long Call Profit and Loss Formulas